-For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures
+For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures activities 0.02%.
+This compares to a minimum percentage commitment of 0% stated in the Fund's precontractual disclosure.

 What was the share of investments made in transitional and enabling activities?

-The share of the Fund's investments made in transitional activities was 0% and in enabling activities was 0.01% over the period.
-This compares to a minimum percentage commitment of 0% stated in the Fund's precontractual disclosure.
+The share of the Fund's investments made in transitional activities over the period was 0% and in enabling

 Activity Percentage Investments

-Share of Transitional Activities 0.00%
+Share of transitional activities 0.00%

-Share of Enabling Activities 0.01%
+Share of enabling activities 0.02%